 National Geographic CRITTERCAMS are used to study wildlife all over the world, from giraffe to giant squid.
-National Geographic Labs designed five CRITTERCAMS specifically for bison at American Prairie Reserve, complete with lengthy collars to accommodate for the neck of an adult bison, which can be up to 46 inches around on cows and 65 inches around on bulls.
+National Geographic Labs designed five CRITTERCAMS specifically for bison at American Prairie, complete with lengthy collars to accommodate for the neck of an adult bison, which can be up to 46 inches around on cows and 65 inches around on bulls.

 The collars were deployed on five adult females, and the cameras recorded video for 10 minutes at the top of every hour during daylight hours.
 They are programmed to automatically fall off the animal so they can be recovered to download and analyze the video data.

-Daniel Kinka, American Prairie Reserve Wildlife Restoration Manager, says the collars give researchers an intimate look into the world of bison to study their behavior in innovative ways previously unavailable to biologists.
+Daniel Kinka, American Prairie Wildlife Restoration Manager, says the collars give researchers an intimate look into the world of bison to study their behavior in innovative ways previously unavailable to biologists.